 - Appointment Booking – book and cancel appointments online;

 Unfortunately we cannot accept prescription requests over the telephone.
-We require two full working days to process prescriptions and possibly longer if what you are requesting is not on your regular repeat medication list.
+We require three full working days to process prescriptions and possibly longer if what you are requesting is not on your regular repeat medication list.

 Our online service is provded by SystemOne from SystemOne, the UK’s leading IT supplier in Primary Healthcare.

 To ensure that only genuine patients use the service, you must first personally obtain a Registration Letter from the surgery.
 To obtain this, you need to come into the surgery bringing in 1 form of picture ID (passport or Driving Licence) and 2 proofs of residency (Utility Bills, letter of confirmation from your Landlord, Bank statement etc).
 If you do not have picture ID then a birth certificate will suffice.
 The Registration Letter will provide you with secure information that will allow you to create an online account.
 This service will be disabled if you constantly make appointments online and either fail to attend or cancel within 1 hour of your appointment time.
 As we all know, appointments to see a Doctor are very precious and in great demand.